The Loire Valley chateaux in Touraine

 Castle of Villandry.
 Property of Jérôme Bonaparte, the castle of Villandry is mostly surrounded, known for its splendid gardens.

 Castle of Ussé.
 Charles Perrault was inspired by it to write Sleeping Beauty!

 Castle of Montrésor.
-A large collection of objects is to be discovered in this historical monument marked by the presence of Xavier Branicki, a very rich Polish count in exile.
+A large collection of objects is to be discovered in this historical monument marked by the presence of Xavier Branicki, a very rich Polish count in exile during the nineteenth century.

 Castle of Islette.
 The favourite meeting place of Camille Claudel and Auguste Rodin.